Seattle Mariners: T-Mobile Park

 T-Mobile Park (known as Safeco Field from 1999 to 2018) has been home to the Seattle Mariners since the first game vs. the San Diego Padres on July 15, 1999.
 There were 44,607 people in attendance that night.

 Seattle Mariners Hall of Fame

-Seattle Mariners former chairman and CEO John Ellis announced on June 14, 1997, the creation of a Mariners Hall of Fame.
-It is operated by the Seattle Mariners organization.
-It honors the players, staff and other individuals that greatly contributed to the history and success of the Mariners franchise.
+Mariners then-chairman and CEO John Ellis announced on June 14, 1997, the creation of a Mariners Hall of Fame.
+The Mariners operate the hall of fame, which honors players, staff, and other individuals that greatly contributed to the history and success of the Mariners franchise.
 It is located at the Baseball Museum of the Pacific Northwest in T-Mobile Park.
-The most recent Mariners Hall of Fame member, Ichiro Suzuki was inducted August 27 2022.
+The most recent Mariners Hall of Fame member, Félix Hernández, was inducted August 12, 2023.